rusparrish/Visual-Thinking-Lens/README.md

 ### 📘 Core Documents (`/docs`)

-Watermarked, read-only whitepapers and conceptual briefs outlining the framework:
+## Read-only whitepapers and conceptual briefs outlining the framework:

-System Explainers: Documents that help explain what the Lens is and what it does.
+## System Explainers: Documents that help explain what the Lens is and what it does.
 - **Visual Thinking Lens Stack** – Overview of recursive architecture for image reasoning.
 [PDF](docs/visual-thinking-lens-stack.pdf)
 - **Introduction: Sketcher Lens** – Philosophy of the structural critique engine (no internals disclosed).
 [PDF](docs/introduction-sketcher-lens.pdf)
 - **Sketcher as Scaffold: How the Lens Rewrites GPT's Reflex** - Sketcher Lens interrupts GPT’s generative reflex by applying prompt-level scaffolding that forces structural consequence into the image.
 [PDF](docs/Sketcher_Scaffold_The_Lens_Rewrites_GPT_Reflex.pdf)
 - **Artist's Lens (Brief Explanation)** – Poise, restraint, and delay as structural forces.
 [PDF](docs/artist-lens-brief-explanation.pdf)
 - **A Constraint Dialectic Engine for Recursive Image + Symbolic Critique** – How the Lens engine is unique and why it is different.
 [PDF](docs/Dialectic_Engine_Recursive_Symbolic_Critiques.pdf)

-Core Theory & Architecture: Defines the system’s architecture, logic, and grounding.
+## Core Theory & Architecture: Defines the system’s architecture, logic, and grounding.
 - **Working Theory** – Structural consequence as a measure of visual intelligence.
 [PDF](docs/visual-thinking-lens-working-theory.pdf)
 - **Foundational Architecture for Recursive Visual Intelligence** - The system doesn’t improve images, it interrogates their ability to hold structure.
 This isn’t a toolkit for artists, it’s a pressure engine for aligning large language models with visual consequence.
 [PDF](docs/Foundational_Architecture_Recursive_Visual_Intelligence.1.pdf)
 - **Constraint Layer & Logic Tags** – How structured prompts behave differently from descriptive ones.
 [PDF](docs/constraint-layer-and-logic-tags.pdf)

-Stability, Drift, and Collapse: Formalizing drift, collapse, and constraint basins as reproducible fields.
+## Stability, Drift, and Collapse: Formalizing drift, collapse, and constraint basins as reproducible fields.
 - **Off-Center Fidelity: Drift as Creative Control** – Drift and collapse can be reframed as reproducible constraint basins—stable off-center zones defined by Δx, r_v, and ρ_r—that act as interpretable control levers rather than failures.
 [PDF](docs/Off-Center_Fidelity_Constraint.pdf)
 - **Failure Taxonomy: Evidence for Generative Model Collapse Modes** - Systematically categorizing evidences of failure modes in generative outputs, using the Sketcher Lens and CLIP, for diagnosing and understanding collapse patterns.
 [PDF](docs/Failure-Taxonomy-Generative-Collapse-Modes.pdf)
 - Constraint Gravity: Thirty Figures Without Collapse \ This study tests how stable an AI figure can be across thirty recursive generations.
 What emerges is not novelty, but refined pressure memory and a glimpse of machine restraint observed as memory.
 [PDF](docs/Constraint_Gravity_Thirty_Figures_Without_Collapse.pdf)
 - **μ Negotiation: Off-Center Fidelity in Generative Models** – Exposing how fidelity emerges off-center, in the unstable edge between coherence and fracture.
 [PDF](docs/μ-Negotiation_Off-Center-Fidelity-Generative-Models-c.pdf)

-Interpretability and Research Probes: Bridging Lens logic with AI interpretability and research tool use.
+## Interpretability and Research Probes: Bridging Lens logic with AI interpretability and research tool use.
 - **How Models Fake Seeing** – Diagnosing simulated vision in generative systems.
 [PDF](docs/how-models-fake-seeing.pdf)
 - **Introduction: Recursive Image Scoring for AI-Generated Art** - This framework introduces a new scoring system designed to evaluate AI-generated images based on structural integrity, symbolic recursion, and decision making logic, not polish or aesthetics.
 [PDF](docs/Recursive_Image_Scoring_AI-Generated_Art_Framework-c.pdf)
 - **Whisperer Walk: Recursive Compression into Spatial Realization** – AI image study showing symbolic recursion under structured visual critique.
 [PDF](docs/Recursive-Compression-Spatial-Realization.pdf)
 - **Recursive Intelligence Under Constraint** – Canonical artifact showing collapse as structure.
 [PDF](docs/recursive-intelligence-under-constraint.pdf)

-Artistic Extensions: Pushing into symbolic recursion, refusal, and design philosophy.
+## Artistic Extensions: Pushing into symbolic recursion, refusal, and design philosophy.
 - **Visual Systems at the Edge of Contradiction** – Materializing tension and refusal.
 [PDF](docs/visual-systems-at-the-edge-of-contradiction.pdf)
 - **Concept Note: Volumetric Container of Force** – A validator concept for visual strain detection.
 [PDF](docs/concept-note-volumetric-container-of-force.pdf)
 - **Prompting Against Collapse (Dialectic Structures)** – Principles for tension-driven prompting.
 [PDF](docs/prompting-against-collapse-dialectic-structures.pdf)